Hello Spring Cal – Part 1

 Winter Wonderland – My colours part 6

 From then on, everything went smoothly.
-Until I finished the first round of the front layer.
-Ana’s way of working a double border leaves a narrow line of the slip stitch round visible right next to the border.
-The Silver looked good combined with the grey parts on top and bottom of the blanket but I didn’t like the look in the darker parts of the sides at all.
-So I started over again and simply worked through both loops on the long sides.
+Until I’d finished the first round of the front layer.
+Ana’s method of crocheting a double border leaves a narrow line of slip stitches visible right next to the border.
+The silver thread looked good in combination with the grey sections at the top and bottom of the blanket, but I didn’t like the look of it at all in the darker areas at the sides.
+So I started again from the beginning and simply crocheted through both loops along the long sides.

 Have fun with this last section of this beautiful pattern 💕

-More Winter Wonderland posts:
+More posts in the Winter Wonderland series:

 Winter Wonderland